Julchu/Pricey/README.md

 ### Requirements
-In addition to NodeJS and TypeScript, we'll be using a few code quality tools for error checking/formatting code, such as ESLint, Prettier, Lint-Staged, and Husky
+In addition to NodeJS and TypeScript, we'll be using a few code quality tools for error checking/formatting code, such as ESLint, Prettier, and Lint-Staged